hm-lang/core/proposals/pointers_and_references.md

 ACTOR hiddenStar    # OK.
 hiddenStar.act()    # prints "even aliens heard and were amazed"

-ACTOR! hiddenStarKin    # no more run-time error even if not initialized properly hiddenStarKin.act()     # OK
 ```

 Different defaults can be set for the same abstract base class, and used